sarthakbhagia/LLM-Assisted-Cloud-Incident-Response-AWS-SBG/PROJECT_SPEC.md

 6. Phase 6 (remediation) → confirm an approved incident actually executes the fix
 7. Phase 6.5 (verification) → confirm the system re-checks the original signal post-remediation and correctly logs resolved/not_resolved
 8. Phase 7 (evaluation) → run the full harness including the RAG-ablation and failure-mode review pass, generate results for the paper
+9. Phase 8 (presentation dashboard) → confirm the incident feed reflects live pipeline state end-to-end, and that the metrics panel correctly renders Phase 7's evaluation output; this phase can start as soon as Phase 3 is stable (the incident feed only needs `detected` records to exist) and doesn't need to wait for Phase 7, but the metrics/replay views do need Phase 7's results

 Each phase should be a separate PR/commit so the team's workstreams can build in parallel once Phase 0-3 are stable and merged.
+Phase 8 can be built in parallel with Phases 4-7 by a separate team member once Phase 3 is merged, since it only depends on `IncidentRecord` existing in DynamoDB, not on any later phase's logic.